pvvx/ATC_MiThermometer/README.md

 * Bluetooth Advertisement: 12..16 uA 3.3V
 * Bluetooth Connection: 23..30 uA 3.3V

+**Tuya TH03**

+Using the default settings for advertising interval of 5 seconds and measurement interval of 20 seconds:

+* Bluetooth Advertisement: 19..21 uA 3.3V
+* Bluetooth Connection: 27..33 uA 3.3V
+(!)
+TH03 power consumption is twice as much as LYWSD03MMC (!)
+The reason is the LCD driver chip and T/H sensor.
+Not recommended for purchase.

 ### Bluetooth Advertising Formats

 The Firmware can be configured to support one of four different Bluetooth advertisements data formats: